 DEP will investigate emerging tickborne diseases in collaboration with DOH and PDA.
 After four human cases of Powassan virus were reported in 2017 in the Northeast district of Pennsylvania, DEP conducted tick surveillance and testing for the counties in the affected region.
 The extent of tick surveillance depends on staffing capacity and available funding.
-In 2018, DEP started a tick surveillance program with state funding where ticks will be collected from all 67 counties during four collection periods in late winter, spring, summer, and fall/early winter.
-The ticks will be speciated and tested for the following human pathogens: Borrelia burgdorferi, Babesia microti, Anaplasma phagocytophilum, and rare pathogens including Powassan virus and Borrelia miyamotoi.
-Concentrating on high use public habitats such as state parks and recreation areas, this active surveillance will provide data to determine the geographical and temporal patterns of the primary vectors of tickborne disease in Pennsylvania.
+Since 2018, DEP has been conducting a tick surveillance program with state funding where ticks are collected from all 67 counties during four collection periods in late winter, spring, summer, and fall/early winter.
+The ticks are speciated and tested for the following human pathogens: Borrelia burgdorferi, Babesia microti, Anaplasma phagocytophilum, and rare pathogens including Powassan virus and Borrelia miyamotoi.
+Concentrating on high use public habitats such as state parks and recreation areas, this active surveillance provides data to determine the geographical and temporal patterns of the primary vectors of tickborne disease in Pennsylvania.